flaukowski/FormZ/README.md

 4. For action, arms to arms, legs to legs, thereby allowing a fusion of Greco, Sumo, Judo, Freestyle, etc
 5. No striking, no leg grabbing... this is about respect for the competition
 6. One warning before disqualification
-7. Evolve it and have fun!
+7. Evolve it
+8. This is about human connection beyond written or spoken word
+9. Have fun